 Established in May 2000 by the Class of Medicine 1965 in appreciation of the education they received at McGill.
 Funds will be used to allow medical students to pursue research or clinical electives overseas.
 One bursary will be awarded in each application round.

 The Osler Medical Aid Foundation awards are intended to support undergraduate medical students conducting service-learning or clinical electives in underserved communities both in Canada and overseas for a minimum duration of 4 weeks.
-Two scholarships of up to $1000 will be available in each application round, to support travel and accommodation expenses.
-In keeping with OMAF’s heritage as a student-driven scholarship initiative, a medical student will be included on the selection committee for these awards.
+Scholarships of up to $1,000 are available to support travel and accommodation expenses.

 To recognize students in the professional Physical or Occupational Therapy Programs who demonstrate commitment to global health, and who are pursuing their interests in global health through a clinical practicum in a Low or Middle Income Country, or amongst an underserved population in Canada (e.g. many Aboriginal communities).
 The Global Health Travel Awards were established in 2015 through funding from the McGill Faculty of Medicine’s Global Health Programs and a donation from the School of Physical and Occupational Therapy Alumni Fund.
 They are awarded to three Physical or Occupational Therapy students to support expenses related to participating in a clinical practicum in a low or middle-income country, or with an underserved population in Canada, as part of their professional Master’s degree at SPOT.